kurtisauc3/zenpitrestful/README.md

     $ pip install virtualenv

 *pip usually doesn't require `sudo`*
+*feel free to name the environment something other than 'env'*
 ### 2. Download
 Grab a copy of the source code and clone it: